 Robyn Forman Pollack

-Robyn Forman Pollack, Esquire, is a gender diversity and inclusion consultant and speaker who creates value, provides support and empowers organizations and professional women in the journey toward workplace equality by providing customized gender diversity services.
-Robyn has been actively involved in gender diversity issues for over fifteen years and has developed a variety of networking opportunities for women.
-She has lectured extensively on issues of women’s networking and leadership, and created and currently co-chairs the Turnaround Management Association’s Global Network of Women Committee.
-Robyn has also been a corporate restructuring attorney for almost twenty years, and has been instrumental in maximizing value for businesses in a range of industries, including manufacturing, distribution, food service and financial services.
-Robyn is a board member of Girls on the Run of Montgomery and Delaware Counties, PA, serves on the Envestnet Institute on Campus (EIOC) Women in Wealth Management leadership team, is on the Steering Committee of the Eastern District of Pennsylvania Bankruptcy Conference where she was a former chairperson, is a member of the American Bankruptcy Institute, the Forum of Executive Women, and the Pennsylvania, New Jersey and Philadelphia Bar Associations where she serves on the Women in the Profession Committee.
+Robyn Forman Pollack, Esquire, is a diversity and inclusion strategist who helps position organizations for competitive advantage, high performance and sustainability through the development of customized and integrated diversity and inclusion solutions.
+Robyn has been actively involved in diversity issues for over fifteen years and has developed a variety of networking opportunities specifically for women.
+She has lectured extensively on issues of diversity and inclusion, best practices, networking, negotiation and effective leadership, and created the Turnaround Management Association’s Global Network of Women Committee.
+Robyn is a board member of Girls on the Run of Montgomery and Delaware Counties, PA, a board member of the NAWBO Philadelphia Center for Advancing Entrepreneurs, serves on the Envestnet Institute on Campus (EIOC) Women in Wealth Management leadership team and is a member of the Forum of Executive Women.
 Robyn is also an adjunct professor of law at Temple University’s Beasley School of Law.
 Robyn earned a B.A. from Temple University, summa cum laude and a J.D. from Temple University’s Beasley School of Law, cum laude.

 Teresa C. Kohl